 By default, the Editor displays source text tags.
 If you find this gets in the way during translation, you can hide the source tags by deselect the

 Show Source Tags option in the

-Note that 100% and 101% TM matches with the same source text but different source tags are counted as 99% matches.
+Note that 100% and 101% TM matches with the same source text, but different source tags are counted as 99% matches.

-Tags can be manipulated with keyboard shortcuts so you don’t have to take your hands off the keyboard while processing segments in the Editor.
+Once tags have been projected into the target text, they can be manipulated with keyboard shortcuts so you don’t have to take your hands off the keyboard while processing segments in the Editor.